2023 Best Computer Science Bachelor's Degree Schools in Washington

 Full Computer Science at Saint Martin’s University Report

 University of Puget Sound landed the #9 spot in the 2023 rankings for the best bachelor’s degree computer science programs.
-Located in the medium-sized city of Tacoma, Puget Sound is a private not-for-profit college with a small student population.
+Located in the midsize city of Tacoma, Puget Sound is a private not-for-profit school with a small student population.

 Read full report on Computer Science at University of Puget Sound

-Whitworth University came in at #10 in this year’s edition of the Best Computer Science Bachelor’s Degree Schools in Washington ranking.
-Whitworth is a small private not-for-profit school located in the large suburb of Spokane.
+Whitworth University landed the #10 spot in the 2023 rankings for the best bachelor’s degree computer science programs.
+Whitworth is a small private not-for-profit school located in the suburb of Spokane.

 Read full report on Computer Science at Whitworth University